powowbox/cordova-plugin-local-notification-12/README.md

 #### Important notice

-If the app is in background, the app must not be launched but put in foreground.
+If the app is in background, it must not be launched but put in foreground.
 To avoid launching the app in this case, add the following in your config.xml file:
 `<preference name="AndroidLaunchMode" value="singleInstance"/>`